 The food industry

-The primary concern of the food industry is to deliver its goods while they are still fresh so they retain their flavor, nutritional value and maximum shelf life.
+The primary concerns of the food industry are to deliver its goods while they are still fresh so they retain their flavor, nutritional value, maximize shelf life, and FSMA 204 Compliance to avoid food-born illness.
 In some cases, this involves freezing the product and ensuring that it remains frozen until purchased by consumers.
 A quick look in the frozen food aisle in any American grocery store demonstrates how important the cold chain is to food producers and the public.

 In some cases, such as transporting fresh berries, they need to be chilled but not frozen.
 Freezing berries destroys their texture and shortens their life when they defrost.
 While the temperature doesn’t need to be as cold as frozen fish or meat, a delicate balance between not too hot and not too cold is required.
 This can be challenging when goods are transported, as they often are, in large shipping containers where the temperature varies, with hot spots and cold spots building up in tightly packed containers.